massalabs/massa/docs/testnet/wallet.rst

     cargo run

-It loads the wallet file `wallet.dat`.
-If it does not exist, it is created.
+It ask you your password to loads the wallet file `wallet.dat`.
+If it does not exist, it will ask you to set a password and it will create the file.

 If your client is running
 -------------------------